Sonya Sones: Biography

-Writing
+Writing career

+Her style differs from most contemporary writers in that her novels are told in verse form rather than prose.
+This means that they are a series of poems which, when read in order, tell a story.

 The American Library Association has named several of her novels Best Books for Young Adults, as well as Quick Picks for Reluctant Young Adult Readers.
-Her debut novel, Stop Pretending: What Happened When My Big Sister Went Crazy won numerous awards, including a Christopher Award, the Claudia Lewis Award for Poetry, the Myra Cohn Livingston Poetry Award, and a nomination for a Los Angeles Times Book Prize.
-In 2004, One of Those Hideous Books Where the Mother Dies was chosen a Popular Paperback by the ALA and received a Cuffie Award from Publishers Weekly for the Best Book Title of the Year.
-Her fourth book, What My Girlfriend Doesn't Know, was published by Simon & Schuster in June, 2007.
-It is the sequel to What My Mother Doesn’t Know, and picks up right where the other story leaves off, only it's told from Robin's point of view.
-It received a starred review from Booklist and was named a Booklist Top Ten Romance, a New York Public Library Book for the Teen Age, a Bank Street Best Book of the Year, and a Books-A-Million Teen Book Club selection.
+Her debut novel, Stop Pretending: What Happened When My Big Sister Went Crazy, won numerous awards, including a Christopher Award, the Claudia Lewis Award for Poetry, the Myra Cohn Livingston Poetry Award, and a nomination for a Los Angeles Times Book Prize.
+The book was inspired by Sones' teenage experiences having a sister who was mentally ill.

+Her third book was One of Those Hideous Books Where the Mother Dies (2004).
+Kirkus Reviews called it "a story worthy of Hollywood".
+Publishers Weekly said it was a "winning portrayal of a teenage girl's loves and losses".

+Her fourth book, What My Girlfriend Doesn't Know, received a starred review from Booklist.

-Her first novel in verse for adults, The Hunchback of Neiman Marcus, was published by Harper Collins in April 2011, and made the Los Angeles Times Bestselling Paperbacks list.
+Her first novel in verse for adults, The Hunchback of Neiman Marcus, was published by Harper Collins in April 2011.
 It is about "a writer way behind on her deadline whose fiftieth birthday is rushing at her like a freight train," and deals with issues related to going through menopause, adjusting to an empty nest, and caring for aging parents.
 The film rights to The Hunchback of Neiman Marcus were optioned by actress Michelle Pfeiffer.

 Sones' fifth novel in verse for young adults, To Be Perfectly Honest (A Novel Based on an Untrue Story), was published by Simon & Schuster in August 2013.
 It was nominated as a Best Book for Young Adults by YALSA.

-Sones' sixth novel in verse, Saving Red, received a starred review from Booklist.
+Sones' sixth novel in verse for young adults, Saving Red, received a starred review from Booklist.